jamarju/livolo-firmware/README.md

  * [VL-C702X-2](https://www.aliexpress.com/item/Free-Shipping-White-Crystal-Glass-Switch-Panel-EU-Standard-VL-C702-11-Livolo-AC-110-250V/512770913.html) VER: C1 (2-gang, 1-way, no RF, EU version)

-Note that there is no guarantee that buying from these links will get you those versions since they seem to change desings often.
+Note that there is no guarantee that buying from these links will get you those versions since they seem to change designs often.

 ## Working principle